uvop/memorix/docs/content/en/docs/concepts/features.md

 ## PubSub

-PubSub (in short for publish and subscribe) is a feature used to broadcast messages from one publisher to many subscribers.
+PubSub (short for publish and subscribe) is a feature used to broadcast messages from one publisher to many subscribers.
-Unline [`Cache`](#cache), the message isn't saved anywhere and is just passed along.
+Unlike [`Cache`](#cache), the message isn't saved anywhere and is just passed along.
 To use it simply add a line to your PubSub scope in `schema.memorix`:

 ```